 (b) the time by which those changes are to be made.

-21. Parents and Citizens’ Associations
+21. Parents and Citizens’ Association in being at 1 Jan 2001 under repealed Act Part VI

 A Parents and Citizens’ Association for a government school or group of schools that immediately before the commencement is in existence under Part VI of the repealed Act is to be taken on the commencement to be the Parents and Citizens’ Association formed for the school or group of schools under section 142.

-22. Transitional on repeal of Industrial Relations Act 1979 s.
-23B
+22. Repeal of Industrial Relations Act 1979 s.
+23B, transitional

 An appeal in respect of any matter referred to in section 23B(1)(a), (b) or (c) of the Industrial Relations Act 1979 arising before the commencement of this Act may be —

-(a) determined;
+(a) determined; or

 (b) heard and determined; or